Radioactive (The Firm song): Background

 A compact and straightforward rock song from the 1980s, structured with Tony Franklin's fretless bass hook at the beginning, combined with Jimmy Page's guitar scratch on the third line in the verse, Rodgers' reverbed vocal, and followed by a wah pedal inflected guitar solo.
 Chris Slade plays a steady drum beat throughout.
 On live performances, the song was introduced with a drum solo from Slade, leading into Franklin's opening bass line.
 Page utilized his brown 1960s Fender Telecaster guitar featuring a Parsons and White B-string bender on tour with this song.

 Their self-titled album, appearing on Atlantic Records, cracked the Billboard Top 20 on the strength of this single.
+A music video to promote the song was filmed in October 1984.
 Jimmy Page broke with the past and participated in the recording for the music video and single, the first time he had done both since the late 1960s.
 Page can be seen miming to the recording with his famous red doubleneck 1971 Gibson EDS-1275 guitar.
 In March 1985, MTV began heavily promoting the video, although the track was a modest seller, reaching #28 in America and topping the Top Rock Tracks chart for one week.
-"Radioactive" was also released as a 12" single and limited edition picture disc.
+"Radioactive" was also released as a 12" single and limited-edition picture disc.